 The most popular ways to travel to Cuba (some changes have occurred since original publication in Dec 2016):

 - Cuba Educational Tours: There are many tour operators and agencies that offer 5-day to weeklong people-to-people tours that combine multiple areas of educational interchanges including politics, religion, economics, art, and more.
-I’ll be escorting private Cuba tours associated with the launch of Cubicle to Cuba in May 2017 as well as October of 2017 and in 2018.
+I’ll be escorting private Cuba tours associated with the launch of Cubicle to Cuba in May 2017 as well as October of 2017 (SOLD OUT) and in 2018.
 Other companies that I would recommend are Gate1Travel for its Cienfuegos to Havana route as well as Road Scholar for its Havana and Varadero trip.

 - Cruise to Cuba: As of 2015 multiple cruise companies offer trips to Cuba that too are covered under legal travel to Cuba.
 This provides all the comforts of a cruise with a taste of Cuba.
 You will spend more time on the ship with sea days than on the fascinating island.
 You may decide to take a deeper dive into Cuba with a land-based tour after your cruise.